Greek Wine History

 During the Archaic period (7th century BC) viticulture had spread throughout Greece while wine-producing techniques were developing.
 In the Classical period (480-323 BC) the famous Greek wines of antiquity meet with wine trade at its best flourishing in those times.

-It was then that wine was basically connected to civilization (eg with Greek symposiums) while many things concerning wine, even today, were established: designations of origin, placename, selected vineyards, terms concerning wine, tasting, sommelier as profession, responsible consumption etc.
+It was then that especially red wine was basically connected to civilization (eg with Greek symposiums) while many things concerning wine, even today, were established: designations of origin, placename, selected vineyards, terms concerning wine, tasting, sommelier as profession, responsible consumption etc.

 The Classical period ends with the death of Great Alexander, who basically did wine colonization since his campaigns were always accompanied by vine and wine.
 In the Hellenistic years that followed, up to 146 BC, the islands of the Aegean became big wine production and trade centers of the Mediterranean for the whole of Alexander the Great’s empire.
 Since then and until 324 AD, the Romans adopted the Greek wine culture, amongst others, which had also been adopted by the colonies of Magna Grecia.